osposweb/osposweb.github.io/Proposed:-Sales-Tax-by-Customer.md

 **Constraint: When an invoice is reprinted it needs to be able to calculate sales tax based on the tax rates that were in place when the invoice was originally printed.**

+## Rules of Operation

+### Configuring for Sales Tax

+You are not required to immediately start using the customer sales tax module.
+Your current sales tax setup should continue to work.
+If you use VAT tax it should also continue to operate without any intrusive changes.

+Under the General Configuration tab the "Tax Included" option has a lot of power.
+If selected then all reports assume that taxes are calculated assuming that the taxes are VAT taxes.
+Deselecting "Tax Included" changes all reports to assume that all taxes are sales taxes.
+To use customer sales tax be sure that this option is deselected.

+Under the General Configuration tab the "Customer Sales Tax Support" will need to be selected in order to use the new Tax module to compute taxes.
+If it's not selected then the system will continue to use the tax percents added to the item table.

 ## Comments

 There may be additional changes required for sales tax reporting in order to break it down by jurisdiction, but that probably should be a "back office" application.
 Until then the current tax reports, with a little tweaking, should be adequate for generating tax reports that can be used to do manual tax by jurisdiction reporting.